Make your smile whole again!

 The short answer is no, dental bridges cannot be whitened the same way your natural teeth can.
 Porcelain and acrylic are both non-porous materials, unlike your natural enamel that is made of microscopic crystals, which make it porous.
 The active ingredient in a tooth whitening product is usually hydrogen peroxide or carbamide peroxide.
 They are able to penetrate the porous enamel surface and break apart the staining agents within the tooth.
 They cannot do the same with a porcelain tooth, but the good news is they are less prone to staining for the exact same reason.

 If desired, we highly recommend that you whiten your teeth before your dental bridge is created or put into your mouth.
 We can then ensure it matches the colour of your whitened teeth.
 If you already have a dental bridge but have the desire to whiten your teeth, we recommend replacing the bridge.
-Doing so will ensure the two crowns and the abutment tooth are made to match the shade of your whitened teeth.
+Doing so will ensure the bridge is made to match the shade of your whitened teeth.